Ankur2606/AI-Companion/README.md

 ---

 ## **Overview**
-The AI Companion is a cutting-edge, low-latency voice assistant that:
+The AI Companion is a low-latency voice assistant that:
 - Converts voice input to text using OpenAI's Whisper.
 - Processes text using Hugging Face's Large Language Model (LLM).
 - Converts responses back to speech with Edge-TTS.